-Besides the content they share, one of the biggest struggles that pharma marketers have with are paid ads.
-Each social media platform has different rules for ads, a variety of different formats and most importantly, ways to publish them to your idea target audience.
-Before spending any ad money, familiarize yourself with the rules, the formats and the possible return on investment.
+Besides the content they share, one of the biggest struggles that pharma marketers have are paid ads.
+Each social media platform has different rules for ads, a variety of different formats, and most importantly, ways to publish them to your ideal target audience.
+Before spending any ad money, familiarize yourself with the rules, the formats, and the possible return on investment.

 Utilize the power of video

-As we’ve discussed before, video is a multichannel marketing format that can be adapted to approved email, website use and even social media.
+As we’ve discussed before, video is a multichannel marketing format that can be adapted to approved email, website use, and even social media.
 In fact, video has one of the highest engagement rates on social media.
-Depending on the platform, it scores higher than plain text, links and even images.
-To ensure maximum engagement, make sure to throw video in your multichannel mix.
+Depending on the platform, it scores higher than plain text, links, and even images.
+To ensure maximum engagement, throw a video in your multichannel mix.